volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 ###### One of the arguments from this list "ja4_tls_fingerprint, tls_fingerprint_matcher" can be set

-`ja4_tls_fingerprint` - (Optional) JA4 TLS fingerprints to be matched.
+`ja4_tls_fingerprint` - (Optional) SSL/TLS clients and potentially has a different structure and length..
 See [Tls Fingerprint Choice Ja4 Tls Fingerprint ](#tls-fingerprint-choice-ja4-tls-fingerprint) below for details.

-`tls_fingerprint_matcher` - (Optional) JA3 TLS fingerprints to be matched.
+`tls_fingerprint_matcher` - (Optional) parameters of the Client Hello packet during the handshake..
 See [Tls Fingerprint Choice Tls Fingerprint Matcher ](#tls-fingerprint-choice-tls-fingerprint-matcher) below for details.

 `url_matcher` - (Optional) A URL matcher specifies a list of URL items as match criteria.
 The match is considered successful if the domain and path match any of the URL items..
 See [Url Matcher ](#url-matcher) below for details.(Deprecated)